Sales Tax Information

 When a vehicle is leased in Utah off the reservation by an enrolled tribal member but the primary property location is the reservation the lease is not subject to tax.

-Vehicle Transfers to or from Trusts
+Transfers to or from Trusts

 However, transfer of a vehicle to or from a trust where ownership of the vehicle before and after the transfer is substantially the same is considered an isolated transaction and is exempt from sales tax.
-Transfers to or from a trust may be in the form of a gift and no consideration is involved; therefore, the transfer would not be subject to sales tax.
-However, if consideration is involved, sales tax would be imposed on the transfer.

-Washing of Vehicles in Dealer Inventory
+Washing Vehicles in Dealer Inventory

 Translation

-To help visitors understand information on this page in a variety of languages, the Tax Commission has added a link at the top to an automated translation service.
+To help visitors understand information on this page in a variety of languages, the Tax Commission has added a link at the bottom to an automated translation service.
 This type of service is not perfect, and context or meaning may be inaccurately or incompletely translated.
 As a result, the Tax Commission cannot guarantee the accuracy of translated information.
 Anyone relying on translated information does so at their own risk.
 In the event of any disagreement or ambiguity between a translation and the original English document, the original English document is correct.

-If you need an accommodation under the Americans with Disabilities Act, email taxada@utah.gov, or call 801-297-3811 or TDD 801-297-2020.
+If you need an accommodation under the Americans with Disabilities Act, email [email protected], or call 801-297-3811 or TDD 801-297-2020.
 Please allow three working days for a response.